CathalShandon/world-cup-jerseys/README.md

 # 1. User Experience (UX) <a name="ux"></a>
 ### **Project goals:**
-To create an online blog about the different trails where user can login, view and comment and like the trails.
+To create an online website that where user can login and buy jerseys.
-- To enable users to comment and like/unlike the trails.
+- To enable users to edit profile and delivery info.
 - To enable to navigate with ease with through the site.
 - To ensure a safe environment in which to interact anonymously with secure account set-up.
 - To ensure a responsive site accessible to all, across multiple devices.

 ### **Site owner goal:**
 - To enable users to navigate with ease and read content.
-- To have the ability to delete posts and deactivate account users when necessary.
+- To have the ability to buy products and deactivate account users when necessary.
 - To enable users to register their own accounts and manage passwords.
 - A separate ‘site owner’ login to implement secure administration of the site.
 - To ensure the site is fully responsive and accessible site for all users across multiple devices